 “Great.
-No LaMilles listed in the phone directory,” Frank stated, throwing the volume aside.
-“People didn’t list themselves in a phone book even back now?!”
+No LaMilles listed in the phone book,” Frank stated, throwing the volume aside.
+“Why did phone books ever exist, if important people weren’t listed in them?”

-“The LaMilles were fairly wealthy even at this point in the past,” Clarke observed.
-“They could be unlisted – or maybe they only came here because it’s their winter home?
-Or some property they were hoping to flip?”
+“The LaMilles were pretty rich even at this point in the past,” Clarke observed.
+“They could’ve asked to be unlisted – or maybe they only came here because it’s their winter home?
+Or property they were hoping to flip?”

 Clarke stared.
-“Frank… you’re implying that Julie died in that car accident.
-Before we came back.”
+“Frank… are you saying that Julie died in that car accident?
+Before we came back?”

 Frank winced, then nodded.
 “Yeah.
 I’ve been thinking I need to revise my initial time travel theories,” he admitted.
 “Because while that news article you found would scan the same whether we were here or not, if Shady was acting to change his past – our present – it follows that our presence here could have changed Julie’s past – now our present.”

-“I guess.
+Frank grimaced.
+“I guess, relatively speaking.
 But it means our REAL present could be in trouble too.”

 “Julie’s at the hospital.”